Traven-B/mymodern/project_docs/DETAILED_README.md

 you will be posting fake placeholder credentials to actual library websites, and the logins will fail.*

-You can place your own library\'s web pages in the directory with the sample web pages and use the program to develop and test your own scraping routines.
+You can place your own library\'s web pages in the directory with the sample web pages and use the program to develop and test your own scraping routines without making actual network requests.

 When developing your scraping routines, write a separate small program to develop and test the parsing of your web pages.
 It will compile faster, and